phillm4/ISS_uNLC/README.md

   -indir INDIR    Path to the input directory that contains the images to
                   test.
   -outdir OUTDIR  Path to the output directory to save results.
 If no
-                  directoryis specified, 'results' directory will be created at the same level as the input directory.
+                  directory is specified, 'results' directory will be created at the same level as the input directory.
   -batch BATCH    Batch input.
 Path to a directory that contains sub-folders
                   containing images to test.